Welcome to Sidetracked!

 The Library of Alexandria has one key-holder (and they’re having a bad day)

-The Library of Alexandria has one key-holder, and they think my IP is a data center.
-On the danger of heroic one-man operations, how efficiency kills resilience, the technical arrogance of a Western admin, and the realization that when you contribute to a wiki, you’re just building a castle you aren’t allowed to live in.
+The Library of Alexandria has one key-holder, and they think my IP is a data centre.
+On the danger of heroic one-man operations, how efficiency kills resilience, the technical arrogance of a Western admin, and the realisation that when you contribute to a wiki, you’re just building a castle you aren’t allowed to live in.

 Desktop Linux isn't ready (and I'm tired of pretending it is)